Skip to main content

 1830-1904

-• What is now Berry Plastics was once home to Cigar City, a company that even named a cigar after Charles Denby.
+What is now Amcor (Formerly Berry Plastics) was once home to Fendrich Cigar Company, a company that even named a cigar after Charles Denby.

 A portrait of a woman in a white dress with a pink flower in her hair, housed in an ornate gold frame.